-- 1. Look over both my university web page http://math.ups.edu/~bryans/ [1] and the course webpage for MATH 181 you'll find there. - 2.
-Send an e-mail message to me at bryans [at] ups.edu that contains the information below.
-Make sure the course number, 181, and your name are in the "Subject" line. - (a) Tell me your major, if you have one.
-If not, mention those subjects that interest you the most.

-- (b) Write a paragraph or two detailing your personal learning style.
+- 1. Look over both my university web page http://math.ups.edu/~bryans/ [1] and the course web-page for MATH 181 you'll find there. - 2.
+Send an e-mail message to me at bryans [at] ups.edu responding to the points below.
+Be sure to follow the directions for submitting answers to reading questions (see the Writing section above). - (a) Tell me your major, if you have one.
+If not, mention those subjects that interest you the most. - (b) Write a paragraph or two detailing your personal learning style.
 Include any classroom techniques you have found that enhance or block your learning. - (c) Tell me how much time you expect to spend each week studying for this class.